 CMA Exam Academy: Live Coach over the Internet

 Now, let’s dig into CMA Exam Academy and what it offers.
 This is a live coach over the internet.
-There are going to be some benefits to this, depending on who you are, where you are, and what your study and review needs are.
+There will be some benefits to this, depending on who you are, where you are, and what your study and review needs are.
 Let’s explore more.

-You may have read my post on why I prefer self-study courses to live classes in non-US countries.
+You may have thought that I prefer self-study courses to live classes.
 The main issue is that it’s hard for anyone to track the quality of the instructors.
-Also, many teachers in the local language and candidates are caught off-guard when hit by the lengthy, complex questions (in English) in the actual exam.
-This is one likely reason for low CMA exam pass rates in certain countries and areas of the world.
+Also, many teachers in the local language and candidates are caught off-guard when hit by the lengthy, complex questions (in English) in the exam.
+This is one likely reason for low CMA exam pass rates in certain countries and areas worldwide.

 CMA Exam Academy Product and Services

 The course has an online study structure broken down by week over 12 weeks (13 weeks, including the introduction).
-It is designed based on his experience in running CMA coach and the kind of struggles he knows a candidate would face.
-This personalization is good because it speaks directly to the challenges candidates may have and it shows he knows the subject matter well.
+It is designed based on his experience as a CMA coach and the struggles he knows a candidate would face.
+This personalization speaks directly to the challenges candidates may have, and it shows he knows the subject matter well.
 Sometimes with coaches who advertise themselves online, you don’t really know their background or how qualified they are

-It comes with video and audio lectures, online test prep and his own interactive textbooks.
+The package comes with video and audio lectures, online test prep, and his own interactive textbooks.

 All coaching is done in three ways: Via email, Q&A below each video lesson inside the course, and via the private group that they have.
 Every question is answered within 24 hours and includes complete explanations on excel spreadsheets.